Dogs and Seasonal Allergies: Sniffle-Free Tips

 Recognizing Secondary Conditions

-When our furry friends suffer from seasonal allergies, it’s like they can’t catch a break.
-We’ve got to keep an eye on extra troubles that can tag along.
+When our dogs deal with seasonal allergies, it’s like they can’t catch a break.
+We’ve got to watch for extra troubles that tag along.

-I’m talking about those secondary conditions that can sneak up on them, like uninvited guests at a doggie dinner party.
+I’m talking about secondary conditions that sneak up on them like uninvited guests at a doggie dinner party.

 Skin Infections and Dermatitis